robinsonlovatto/python-api-crud/README.md

 # Python API CRUD
-A simple project that an API for database operations.
+A simple project that creates an API for database operations.

 ## Starting the project from scratch
 ```bash